Customer records in Marketing Data Warehouse (MDW)

 We’ve recently introduced Salesforce Marketing Cloud.
 It was a big project with a lot of complexity behind the scenes.
 We have some very specific requirements and the Optima Team have been instrumental in getting it up and running.
 Not many companies could have done what they did for us in the time available.”

-Our partnership with Matalan started in 2009, and the story of those eleven years perfectly mirrors the evolution of database marketing.
+Our data partnership with Matalan started in 2009, and the story of those eleven years perfectly mirrors the evolution of database marketing.
 As the retail sector has shifted its focus from direct mail to digital channels, our role has been to help Matalan continually evolve their data infrastructure to support the transition.

 At every stage, that’s meant designing a data infrastructure that’s flexible and truly future-proof, enabling more channels and new technologies to be seamlessly integrated as their ambitions grow.
 In doing so we’ve earned our reputation as their trusted data partners and guardians of their data quality.
 We’re proud that we continue to play an important role in supporting their long-term transformation from a bricks-and-mortar retail network into a £1bn+ omnichannel business.